 - Do equal reps on both sides.

-- Lie on your right side with your head resting on your right arm, your legs and hips stacked, and your knees bent 90 degrees.
+- Lie on your left side with your head resting on your left arm, your legs and hips stacked, and your knees bent 90 degrees.

-- Bring your knees forward until your feet are aligned with your butt, and place your left hand on your hip.
+- Bring your knees forward until your feet are aligned with your butt, and place your right hand flat in front of you by your left elbow.
 This is the starting position.

-- Keeping your feet together, engage your core as you slowly lift your left knee without tilting your pelvis or lifting your right knee off the floor.
+- Keeping your feet together, engage your core as you slowly lift your right knee without tilting your pelvis or lifting your left knee off the floor.

 - Hold for one second, squeezing your glutes, and then lower your knee to the starting position.